jose-suria-jr/wp-service/README.md

-# Please use these settings in your custom vhosts file
-# Also add the 8888 and 8999 ports to the main conf
-# file to match port settings
+Please use these settings in your custom vhosts file Also add the 8888 and 8999 ports to the main conf file to match port settings.

 <VirtualHost *:8888>

     ServerAdmin Jose.Suria@lexisnexis.com
     DocumentRoot "C:/projects/wp-service"
     ServerName wp.services

      <Directory "C:/projects/wp-service">